fbpx

 The music you’re playing is going to be organized by melodies, which come from scales.
 The chords are made from notes in that scale.

-If there’s a solo, he or she most likely used 5 to 7 notes from one or more scales to create a solo from thin air from.
+If there’s a solo, he or she most likely used 5 to 7 notes from one or more scales to create a solo from.

 You can argue with me till you’re blue in the face, but it’s true.